Neerajistheboss/upsc_website/GOOGLE_OAUTH_SETUP.md

 4. **Redirect loop**
    - Ensure the auth callback route is properly configured
    - Check that the redirect URLs in Supabase match your app URLs

+5. **Redirecting to CSS/JS files instead of callback route (Vercel)**
+   - This happens when Vercel doesn't know how to handle SPA routes
+   - Solution: Add a `vercel.json` file with proper rewrites (already included in this project)
+   - Ensure the `vercel.json` file is deployed with your application
+   - Redeploy your application after adding the `vercel.json` file

 ### Debug Steps